 What is 4-H?

-4-H is the youth component of the University Wisconsin Cooperative Extension System.
-It serves young people in grades First-13th grade (one year out of high school).
+4-H is the youth component of the University Wisconsin Madison Chippewa County Extension It serves young people in grades First-13th grade (one year out of high school).
 These youth participate in individual and group learning opportunities in a safe environment that teach skills through an experiential process.

 “To make the best better.”